DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 In print research publications, the typical workflow has been

 * An editor works with author(s) on the manuscript.
-* Several versions are going back and forth between different people in different roles (editor, author, copyeditor, designer).
+* Several versions of the manuscript are going back and forth between different people in different roles (editor, author, copyeditor, designer).
-* The final version of the text will be established in a word processing program (typically Microsoft Word) or desktop publishing program (typically Adobe InDesign).
+* The final version of the manuscript will be established in a word processing program (typically Microsoft Word) or desktop publishing program (typically Adobe InDesign).
 * A graphic designer will design the publication in InDesign.
-* Corrections made to the print proof and added in the InDesign file.
+* Corrections are made to the print proof and added in the InDesign file.
-* A PDF file of the corrected InDesign project goes to printer.
+* A PDF file of the corrected InDesign file goes to printer.

-In <--where?--->… we describe a workflow how to create electronic books from an InDesign project.
+In Chapter 7 <!-- internal link needed-->we describe a workflow on how to create electronic books from an InDesign project.
 However, this entails careful planning and meticulous internal structuring of the InDesign document that is untypical for the way book projects are being made today, and for which most graphic designers working with InDesign have not been trained.

-### New workflow ###
+### New workflow
 We propose a new workflow that is directed towards diverse sources and hybrid output to various media (including print, e-book and web).
 It is centered around a single editorial and archival file format, a definitive version of the document that enables multiple output.
 Instead of a final Word file which is changed in InDesign - both of which are not very good formats to convert to EPUB – the editorial and archivale file will be in a format that can easily translate into InDesign for the print edition and EPUB / mobi / web for the electronic publication.
 The most suitable format for this is Markdown with the MultiMarkdown extensions - because it allows footnotes, cross-references and bibliographies, and translation to InDesign, EPUB and Web is very straightforward using the Open Source software tool pandoc.

 <!-- Flow chart: workflow -->